The tropical $n$-gonal construction: Compatibility of the n -gonal construction and tropical abelian varieties

 Now let us check that $\chi\iota = - \chi$.
 Let $p' \in \tilde\Gamma$ correspond to $p_1 + p_2$ with $k(p_1) = k(p_2)=p$.
 Then $\iota(p')$ corresponds to $p_3 + p_4$, where $p_1 + p_2 + p_3 + p_4$ is the fiber of $k$ over $p \in K$.
 Therefore,

 by construction of $L$.
-The right hand side is now linearly equivalent to 0 because $D$ is a fiber of $k$ and all fibers of $k$ are linearly equivalent (here we use that $K$ is a tree). \end{proof}
+The right hand side is now linearly equivalent to 0 because by definition in Equation~\eqref{eq:bigonal_D}, $D$ is a fiber of $k$ and all fibers of $k$ are linearly equivalent (here we use that $K$ is a tree). \qedhere \end{proof}